-Golden and crispy vegan hash browns.
-These deliciously savory hash browns are so easy to make and perfect for breakfast or brunch.
+These vegan hash browns are perfectly browned and extra crispy and so easy to make.
+Perfect for breakfast or brunch.

-What’s better than a warm stack of vegan hash browns in the morning?
+What’s better than a stack of vegan hash browns in the morning?
 Not a whole lot!

-And yes, I know hash browns are often vegan, though sometimes they are made with dairy butter.
+And yes, I know hash browns are often vegan already, though sometimes they can be made with butter and eggs.

-Once you’ve grated the potato then you do the triple rinse.
-This is to get rid of the starchiness of the potatoes which helps them to crisp up nicely.
+Triple rinse.
+Once you’ve grated the potato then do the triple rinse.
+This is to get rid of the starchiness from the potatoes and helps them to crisp up nicely.

-Now add some chopped spring onions, all purpose flour, olive oil, salt, pepper, paprika and cayenne pepper and mix into a batter (full ingredient amounts and instructions are in the recipe card at the bottom of the post).
+Add chopped green onions, all purpose flour, olive oil, salt, pepper, paprika and cayenne pepper and mix into a batter.

-Heat up some olive oil in a nice wide frying pan and fry them all up at the same time, around 3-5 minutes per side, until beautifully golden and crispy.
+Heat olive oil in a wide frying pan and add all the hash browns to the hot oil.
+Fry them for around 3-5 minutes per side, until beautifully golden and crispy.

 This recipe makes 6 vegan hash browns.
 If you need to make more, feel free to double the recipe.